Lochlinn is Head of Civil Liberties at ITN Solicitors.

 He has extensive expertise in taking legal action against detaining authorities, and acting for bereaved families whose loved ones have died at the hands of, or in the custody, of the state.
 He works with organisations and individuals who are seeking accountability and compensation for wrongdoing, or who want to challenge the decisions of state bodies.
 He advises campaign groups and NGOs on the law and assists in devising legal strategies to further their aims.

-He receives referrals from a range of activist organisations, NGOs and, in relation to football, from the UK’s largest fan group, the Football Supporters Federation.
+He receives referrals from a range of activist organisations, NGOs and, in relation to football, from the UK’s largest fan group, the Football Supporters Association.
 He is actively involved with campaigning organisations, including, in relation to the monitoring of police, with Netpol.

 Bringing cases against the state can be a daunting prospect.
 The state’s powers to detain and use force have to be subject to accountability and Lochlinn will work tirelessly to make sure you get justice.
 Lochlinn will advise you on, and guide you through, the many different legal routes to obtain redress, including civil claims, judicial review, the official complaint systems, Inquests and Inquiries.